zenorocha/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/setting-up-liferay-dxp/clustering-for-high-availability/example-creating-a-dxp-cluster.md

 1. Copy the configuration to your other node(s).

+    Create a `/osgi/config/` directory for the second DXP node.

     ```bash
     mkdir -p dxp-2/files/osgi/configs
+    ```

+    Copy the search configurations to the second DXP node.

+    ```bash
     cp dxp-1/files/osgi/configs/com.liferay.portal.search.elasticsearch6.configuration.ElasticsearchConfiguration.config dxp-2/files/osgi/configs/
     ```

 See [Using Configuration Files](../../../system-administration/system-settings/using-configuration-files.md) for more information.

 ### Configure Cluster Link and the Other Server Connections

-On each DXP server, use portal properties to enable Cluster Link and to configure connections with the data source and file store.
+On each DXP server, use [portal properties](../../reference/portal-properties.md) to enable Cluster Link and to configure connections with the data source and file store.

 1. Create a `portal-ext.properties` file for each node:

     ```bash
     touch dxp-1/files/portal-ext.properties
+    ```

+    ```bash
     touch dxp-2/files/portal-ext.properties
     ```

-1. Add this to the `dxp-1/files/portal-ext.properties` file:
+1. Add the following configurations to the `dxp-1/files/portal-ext.properties` file:

     ```properties
     jdbc.default.jndi.name=